 Puno, Peru, and Lake Titicaca with its artificial floating islands are a “must-see” for many families visiting Peru.
-Here’s everything you need to know including where to stay, what to do, and where to eat in Puno to make the most of your visit to Puno with kids.
+Here’s everything you need to know including where to stay in Puno, the best things to do in and around Puno, and where to eat in Puno to make the most of your visit to Puno with kids.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.